-The Hungarian Intellectual Property Office (hereinafter referred to as “the HIPO”) pays particular attention to proceeding in compliance with the provisions of Act CXII of 2011 on the Right of Informational Self-Determination and Freedom of Information (Information Act) and other legislation, as well as with the data protection practice of the Hungarian National Authority for Data Protection and Freedom of Information (hereinafter referred to as “the Authority”), and with the major international recommendations in connection with data protection.
+The Hungarian Intellectual Property Office (hereinafter ‘HIPO’) pays particular attention to proceeding in compliance with the provisions of Act CXII of 2011 on the Right of Informational Self-Determination and Freedom of Information (hereinafter ‘Information Act’), with other laws, as well as with the data protection practice of the Hungarian National Authority for Data Protection and Freedom of Information (hereinafter ‘the Authority’), and to taking into account the relevant international recommendations in connection with data protection.

-We call your attention to the fact that the data processing rules of the website regarding the e-administration section are contained in a separate policy which is accessible here.
+We call your attention to the fact that the data processing rules of the website regarding the e-administration section are contained in a separate policy, which is accessible here.

-The HIPO (H-1081 Budapest, II.
+HIPO (H-1081 Budapest, II.
 János Pál pápa tér 7.) is the controller of personal data in connection with the website.

-Set of personal data processed, purpose, scope, legal basis and duration of the data processing
+Range of personal data processed, purpose, scope, legal basis and duration of the data processing

 Persons having access to the data, data processors